Bullet to the Head: Filming

 Bullet to the Head was shot in New Orleans and started filming on June 27, 2011.
 Hill:

 One of the things I like about New Orleans is it feels like you're in a western with the architecture.
 All the balconies, the old buildings, it feels like you're in the 1880s.
 Some of it spills into the movie.
 I don't know how much of it creeps into the edges and helps you or how much of it is just by design.
 Usually you're trying to tell a narrative through your characters and have all this stuff bleed in around the edges.

 Hill said he told Stallone "to play things more casually.
 I wanted him to play his natural personality as much as possible.
 He's a very engaging guy.
 I told him, “I'm not interested in you inventing a character as much as imagining yourself as character.”
 He went right with that."

 Music

 The soundtrack album was released digitally on January 29, 2013 and in stores on February 19.
 The album features the film's score, consisting of 15 tracks composed by Steve Mazzaro and produced by Hans Zimmer.

 Release

+The film had an exclusive test screening at the International Rome Film Festival on November 14, 2012.